ColorsWind/core_lib/README.md

 Note: you need to run [buildtools](https://www.spigotmc.org/wiki/buildtools/) since the api uses mojand's Authlib library internally.
 If you are not familiar with this i strongly suggest to get the jar via [releases](https://github.com/divios/core_lib/releases) and add to your project path.

 After that you can find the jar in `builds/lib/Core_lib.jar`.
-Take that jar and add it to your proyect classpath.
+Take that jar and add it to your proyect classpath or instead publish it to your maven local.